Kati (book series): Eva

 Eva is Kati's best friend.
 At the age of 20, Eva moves from Aamaal to Stockholm.
 There she works together with Kati in an office.
 At the age of 22 Eva travels with Kati to Italy and later to Paris.
-Eva is blond, very talkative and quick-witted.
+Eva is blond, talkative and quick-witted.
 She falls in love very fast but loses interest just as quickly.

 Aunt Wilhelmina

 Kati grows up with her aunt Wilhelmina.
 She has a very ambivalent relationship with Wilhelmina.
 On the one hand, she loves her very much, on the other hand, she wants to be independent from her.
 Aunt Wilhelmina, who is simply called aunt by Kati, still thinks that Kati is the small, dear, helpless child that came to Wilhelmina after her parents died.
 Therefore she organises everything for Kati, even though Kati has already grown up.
-Kati's aunt is a bit old-fashioned and very religious.
-She seems very strict at first, but is very nice.
-Therefore, she takes her promise, that she gave Kati's mother on the deathbed, to take care of Kati very seriously.
+Kati's aunt is a bit old-fashioned and religious.
+She seems strict at first, but is very nice.
+Therefore, she takes her promise, that she gave Kati's mother on the deathbed, to take care of Kati seriously.
 When Wilhelmina learns that Kati wants to go to America, she wants to join Kati to protect her.
 Later, Wilhelmina stays in America to marry Andrew.
 Even from America, she keeps in touch with Kati and supports her.
 For example, she contributes money for Kati's trip to Italy.